cpske/ISP/git/index.md

 ---

 Software Version Control means managing the versions and history of software work products.
+It is an essential part of every development project.

-Important functions a version control system (VCS) provide are:
+A version control system (VCS) performs:

 * authentication of users
 * access control - only authorized users can view or change files
 * history of all changes to files, with attribution (who changed it) and reason (commit message)
 * ability to "check out" or "check in" a bunch of files at once and maintain them as a single version (a *commit* in git)
-* maintain integrity of work -- avoid corruption of files or loss of work.
+* maintains integrity of files -- does not allow corruption of files or loss of work.
 VCS does not allow work to be checked in or "committed" if it not based on the most current version of what's in the VCS.
 * manage multiple variations of the same work products, so that teams can work on different versions of the software or its features without affecting others

 Git is the dominant VCS in the world today, so we will focus on how to use Git.